arthur-albuquerque/tocilizumab_reanalysis/final_analyses/README.md

 Folders

-├── analyses               <- RMarkdown files for all analysis ├── data                   <- Raw data from the the extraction process ├── output                 <- Modified data and final figures │   ├── data                  <- Modified data files
+├── analyses               <- RMarkdown files for all analyses ├── data                   <- Raw data from the the extraction process ├── output                 <- Modified data and final figures │   ├── data                  <- Modified data files